NVIDIA/cuda-quantum/docs/sphinx/index.rst

 CUDA Quantum streamlines hybrid application development and promotes productivity and scalability in quantum algorithm research.
 It offers a unified programming model designed for a hybrid setting |---| that is, CPUs, GPUs, and QPUs working together.
-Further enabling application acceleration, CUDA Quantum includes language extensions for Python and C++ and a system-level toolchain.
+CUDA Quantum contains support for programming in Python and in C++.

 You are browsing the documentation for |version| version of CUDA Quantum.
 You can find documentation for all released versions :doc:`here <releases>`.